CanastaWiki/Canasta-CLI/docs/guide/gitops.md

 ## Adding a server

+Backup and gitops are complementary systems. **Backup** (`canasta backup`) captures everything — databases, uploaded files, and configuration. **Gitops** tracks configuration only — settings files, extensions, skins, environment template, and wiki farm structure.
+When adding a server (whether a production replica or a local dev copy), you need both: the backup provides the database and files, while gitops gives you the shared configuration repo.

 To add a new server to an existing managed wiki farm:

 ### 1. Back up the existing wiki farm